huggingface/transformers/docs/source/installation.md

 You will need an editable install if you'd like to:

 * Use the `master` version of the source code.
-* Contribute to `transformers` and need to test changes in the code.
+* Contribute to 🤗 Transformers and need to test changes in the code.

 Clone the repository and install 🤗 Transformers with the following command: